3 Ways AI is Transforming eCommerce Marketing (and 1 Way It's Not)

 That said, one of the core values of marketing is differentiation, and eCommerce is no different.
 Whether you’re talking about positioning your brand in the marketplace, highlighting your products' unique sales proposition, or building an authentic connection with a community, these goals require a keen eye for originality and creativity.
 Essentially, standing out is key to discoverability.

-Right now, however, AI has a bit of an originality problem and may be having a homogenizing effect that human marketers should be prepared to work against.
+Right now, however, eCommerce AI has a bit of an originality problem and may be having a homogenizing effect that human marketers should be prepared to work against.

 As Sigal Samuel puts it in an article for Vox, "...asking LLMs for help at the earliest stages of our creative process will yield a certain answer that inevitably primes us to think in a certain direction.
 There will be thought paths we’re less likely to go down because ChatGPT has already got certain (majority) voices whispering in our ears."
 AI can be helpful for generating alternatives or bouncing ideas off of, but it's your human marketers who can help ensure you've gotten to the core of your audience's concerns – and that what you're putting out there still resonates with real humans.